Phone-GWP-group

 Deciding between single trip vs returnable packaging can have an impact on your business' ongoing costs and efficiency

-Single trip packaging, on the other hand, is designed to only make one journey – such as from a factory to an end user – before being disposed of / recycled.
+Single-trip packaging, on the other hand, is designed to only make one journey, such as from a factory to an end user, before being disposed of and recycled.

-Commonly produced using corrugated cardboard materials, they may also be produced from lightweight plastics, films and even wood on occasion (pallets being a good example here).
-Most commonly, however, single trip packaging will be corrugated packaging and boxes etc.
+Commonly made from corrugated cardboard, they may also be produced from lightweight plastics, films, and even wood on occasion (pallets being a good example here).
+Most commonly, however, single-trip packaging will be corrugated boxes.

 Don't get confused with opportunistic re-use

-A key point to note here is that it is fairly common for packaging originally intended to be used as a single trip solution is repurposed and used again.
+A key point to note is that it is relatively common for packaging intended to be used as a single-trip solution to be repurposed and reused.

-Whilst this could be argued makes it reusable packaging, it is technically termed as “opportunistic re-use”.
-So whilst this packaging will realise some of the benefits of reusable packaging in a more limited scope – such as reduced cost per trip and minimised waste – it is for the purpose of this guide still termed single trip.
+Whilst this could be argued to make it reusable packaging, it is technically termed as “opportunistic re-use”.
+So whilst this packaging will realise some of the benefits of reusable packaging in a more limited scope – such as reduced cost per trip and minimised waste – it is, for this guide, still termed single-trip packaging.

 Supply chain packaging